 Money doesn’t grow on trees, so as you look realistically into the future, consider that planning and preparation are crucial to meeting your financial goals.
 Here are three financial considerations that may be impacting your finances.

 - Your career goals will impact your earning potential.
 Most individuals are not born with a silver spoon and must earn money by working.
 Consider the impact of your career trajectory on your overall financial picture, including retirement.
 Does your career pay well enough to cover your current and future expenses?
 Will your professional roles provide opportunities for upward mobility?
 Will you be buried in student loan debt?
-If so, consider alternatives.
 Your career interests and goals will have bearing on your finances, so make sure you are making career choices that will move you toward your financial goals.